MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

    :::image type="content" source="media/connectors-adlsgen2/connection-details.png" alt-text="Screenshot showing how to set a new connection.":::

-   **Server**: Specify your Azure Data Lake Storage Gen2 server name.
-Go to your Azure Data Lake Storage Gen2 account interface, browse to the **Endpoints** section, and get your Data Lake Storage Gen2.

 In the **New connection** pane, choose **Cloud**, and specify the following fields:

 * **Connection name**: Specify a name for your connection.
 * **Connection type**: Select a type for your connection.
 * **Server**: Enter your Azure Data Lake Storage Gen2 server name.
 For example, `https://contosoadlscdm.dfs.core.windows.net`.
+Specify your Azure Data Lake Storage Gen2 server name.
+Go to your Azure Data Lake Storage Gen2 account interface, browse to the **Endpoints** section, and get your Azure Data Lake Storage Gen2.
 * **Full path**: Enter the full path to your Azure Data Lake Storage Gen2 container name.

 ### Step 2:  Select and set your authentication